MF-Rozi/.dotfiles/README.md

 ## 🙏 Acknowledgments

 - Inspired by the amazing dotfiles community
+- Thanks to the [Spaceship Prompt](https://spaceship-prompt.sh/) team for their beautiful prompt
 - Thanks to all the open-source projects that make these configurations possible
-- Special thanks to the zsh and vim communities for their excellent documentation
+- Special thanks to the zsh, Oh My Zsh, and vim communities for their excellent documentation
+- DNSCrypt-Proxy for secure DNS resolution

 ## 📞 Support